apitable/apitable/README.md

 ## Use Cases

+Why you must know APITable for your next software?

+APITable puts 1000 softwares in your own cloud.

+- As a Management Software
     - Flexible Project Management & Task/Issues Managements.
     - Marketing Leads Management.
     - Most flexible and connectable CRM.
     - Flexible Business Intelligence(BI).
     - People-Friendly Forms and Surveys
     - Flexible ERP.
+    - Low-code and no-code platform.
+    - ......and more.
+- As a Visual Database infrastructure
     - Visual Database with REST API.
-- Low-code and no-code platform.
     - Admin dashboard.
     - Central configuration management.
-- All-in-one enterprise database that connect all your software.
+    - All-in-one enterprise database that **connect all** your software.
-- Embed APITable into your own software UIs.
+    - **Embed** APITable into your own software UIs.
-- .......and more, puts 1000 softwares in your own cloud.

-(.....)
+    - ......and more.

 ## Roadmap